nol166/JS-Closures/README.md

 * Open [index.js](Activities/06-Stu_Closure-Fetch/Solved/index.js) in the IDE and explain the following:

-  * Much like the last activity we have a lot of DOM manipulation elements that we will cover briefly.
+  * Much like the last activity, we have a lot of DOM manipulation elements that we will cover briefly.

-  * First we create some variables for various elements on the page:
+  * First, we create some variables for various elements on the page:

   ```js
   const searchForm = document.getElementById('searchForm')